GLObus303/guides-and-settings/Settings/VSCode/extensions.md

 ### **SonarLint**

 Additional static analysis for code.
-It does catches quite a lot of interesting issue.
-Might work weirdly without sign up
+It does catch quite a lot of interesting issues.
+It might work weirdly without signing up

 ### **SVG**